Last Updated: 3/26

 No. 18: Tom Murphy (Seattle Mariners)

 Look, his 2019 where he hit 18 home runs and has a .273 batting average?
 It was almost certainly a flash in the pan.

-Then again, if it wasn’t he can fight off Luis Torrens almost entirely and be an OK second catcher.
+Then again, if it wasn’t a flash in the pan, he can likely fight off Luis Torrens almost entirely and be an OK second catcher.
 If nothing else, 18 home runs and a .273 batting average is better than a lot of the ceilings listed here.

 No. 19: Jorge Alfaro (Miami Marlins)

 He has volume and 15 home run power.
-Those two things are one-and-a-half more things than a lot of the guys on this list.
+Those two things are one-and-a-half more things than a lot of the guys on this part of the list.